 Routes 20 and 30 will be consolidated to serve the strongest corridors of each route while establishing 30-minute service throughout the entire route.
-The primary streets served by the new route will be El Paseo Road, Espina Street, East University Avenue, Telshor Boulevard, and Roadrunner Parkway.
+The primary streets served by the new route will be El Paseo Road, Espina Street, East University Avenue, Telshor Boulevard, and South Sonoma Ranch Boulevard.
 Connections to all RoadRUNNER routes, with the exception of Route 110, can be made at the Mesilla Valley Intermodal Transit Terminal.
+The route will provide a seamless access between New Mexico State University (NMSU) and Doña Ana Community College East Mesa Campus in addition to serving Memorial Medical Center, Mountain View Hospital, Las Cruces High School, shopping areas, and major higher density residential areas with high levels of transit propensity.